MacKenzie Gore

 MacKenzie Evan Gore (born February 24, 1999) is an American professional baseball pitcher for the Washington Nationals of Major League Baseball (MLB).
-He made his MLB debut in 2022 with the San Diego Padres.
+He has previously played in MLB for the San Diego Padres, with whom he made his MLB debut with in 2022.
+In 2025, Gore was named to his first All-Star game.

 Amateur career

 Gore attended Whiteville High School in Whiteville, North Carolina.
 As a junior, he was 12–1 with a 0.08 earned run average (ERA) and 174 strikeouts in 88 1/3 innings pitched.
 During the season, he threw a no-hitter with 18 strikeouts.
-He led Whiteville to the 1-A state championship four years in a row, winning three, with Gore being named MVP of all three victories.
+He led Whiteville to the North Carolina 1A state championship four years in a row, winning three, with Gore being named MVP of all three victories.
 During the summer 2016, he played in the Perfect Game Classic at Petco Park.
 Gore committed to the East Carolina University to play college baseball.